MARCspec/MARCspec/marc-spec.md

 LDR/6
 ```

-Reference to data in the control field 007 (see [MARCspec as string interpretation](#interpretation) for further explanation) at character position 0 (1 character).
+Reference to data in the control field 007 at character position 0 (1 character).

 ```
 007/0